 It’s funny how certain people or mannerisms can really trigger us.
 How we can let even the smallest of things get under our skin.
-Have you ever had that one person that just really grinds your gears, but you can’t put a finger on why?
+Have you ever had that one person that just really grinds your gears, but you can’t place a finger on why?
 Maybe it’s not a person at all, maybe it’s a certain mannerism or ideology that just really gets you going.

 The truth is, the idea that any of us could ever truly be objective is a fallacy.
 We all bring our own individual differences in perception into everything we do- our biases, beliefs, and experiences into every situation.